Want to Stand Out at a Craft Show? Try these Display Tricks

 You don’t need to spend a lot of money either…you’re crafty!
 Cardboard, foam, paper mache, etc. can all be used to create lightweight, oversized objects that can hang above your table with the use of fishing wire.
 It will catch the eye of shoppers as soon as they walk into the venue.

-Examples are shared in 5 DAYS TO A STANDOUT DISPLAY, but imagine a giant ball of yarn made from a styrofoam ball wrapped in rope and spray painted the same color found in a logo or product collection.
+Imagine a giant ball of yarn made from a styrofoam ball wrapped in rope and spray painted the same color found in a logo or product collection.
 Add a flat surface to the top and bottom and you have a cool display shelf for knitted goods.

 Larger-than-life beauty tools draw attention to the makeup Kate Spade is selling inside.
 (Image source: VM)